|

 to get here: Flying

 time from Miami to Providenciales via jet is approximately 1hr 20mins.
-Currently,
+British

-from Atlanta at the moment.
-British Airways currently flies direct from London
+Airways currently flies direct from London England via Nassau on Sundays.
+New

-and Haiti.
-The airport code is PLS.
-Climate:
+Bahamas, Dominican Republic and Haiti.
+Again the international airport code is

-months averaging 70 degrees in the winter and 90 degrees during the summer.
-It
+with the coolest months averaging 70 degrees in the winter and 90 degrees during

-doesn't rain much here, so be sure to bring plenty of high factor sun cream.Island
+the summer.
+It doesn't rain much here, so be sure to bring plenty of high factor

-life is informal and most restaurants are casual, but a few insist on more formal
+sun cream.Island life is informal and most restaurants are casual, but a few insist

-wear in the evenings.
-It is not considered appropriate to be on the public beaches
+on more formal wear in the evenings.
+It is not considered appropriate to be on

 is Eastern Standard Time, which is minus 5 hours GMT

-accept traveler's cheques, which can also be cashed at local banks and stores.
+and restaurants accept traveler's cheques, which can also be cashed at local banks

-left - mostly in American manufactured cars.
+drive on the left - mostly in American manufactured cars.
 There are roundabouts.
-Remember to

-keep left and proceed with care.
-Driving is an exciting Island experience and
+Remember to keep left and proceed with care.
+Driving is an exciting Island experience

-there are plenty of places to explore.
-Immigration and Customs:Visitors
+and there are plenty of places to explore.
+Immigration

-from 1st January 2006.Visitors from other countries (such as the United Kingdom
+passport in order to travel here..Visitors from other countries (such as the United

-and other EU members) just require a passport.
-In a very few cases, persons travelling
+Kingdom and other EU members) also require a passport.
+In a very few cases, persons

-from certain countries may also require a Visa.
-Contact the nearest British Consulate
+travelling from certain countries may also require a Visa.
+Contact the nearest

-Office if you have any doubts as to whether your travel documents are valid.
-Each
+British Consulate Office if you have any doubts as to whether your travel documents

-visitor has a duty free allowance of $50 and may also bring one carton of cigarettes
+are valid.
+Each visitor has a duty free allowance of $50 and may also bring one

-or cigars, one bottle of liquor and a bottle of perfume for personal use.
-There
+carton of cigarettes or cigars, one bottle of liquor and a bottle of perfume for

-is no restriction on the import of fresh or frozen meat or vegetables.Pets
+personal use.
+There is no restriction on the import of fresh or frozen meat or

 for their travel restrictions at certain times of the year.Departure tax is now

-are represented here, including Adventist, Episcopal, Baptist Catholic, Methodist,
+here, including Adventist, Episcopal, Baptist Catholic, Methodist, Pentecostal,

-simple common sense precautions, such as locking up and not leaving valuables
+but the usual simple common sense precautions, such as locking up and not leaving

 Providenciales